Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: S2AC and SDAC

 This section introduces two novel algorithms: Streaming Soft Actor-Critic (S2AC) and Streaming Deterministic Actor-Critic (SDAC).
 We first discuss the architectural and methodological choices shared by both methods, before turning to the algorithm-specific design decisions that were necessary to ensure stable and effective learning in practice.
-As noted by \cite{elsayed2024streaming}, streaming deep reinforcement learning is primarily hindered by three challenges: instabilities arising from occasional large updates, activation nonstationarity, and improper data scaling.
-To address these issues, both S2AC and SDAC adopt sparse network initialization, LayerNorm applied to the pre-activations of each layer, and the observation normalization and reward scaling schemes mentioned in \autoref{subsec:streamac}.
-While we omit any additional notation to highlight the state normalization, we will denote with $\sigma_r$ the time-varying reward scaling computed as in \cite{engstrom2020implementation}.
+As noted by Elsayed et al.\ \citep{elsayed2024streaming}, streaming deep reinforcement learning is primarily hindered by three challenges: instabilities arising from occasional large updates, activation nonstationarity, and improper data scaling.
+To address these issues, both S2AC and SDAC adopt sparse network initialization, LayerNorm \cite{ba2016layer} applied to the pre-activations of each layer, and the state normalization and reward scaling schemes of Andrychowicz et al.\ \citep{andrychowicz2020matters} and Engstrom et al.\ \citep{engstrom2020implementation} respectively.
+Pseudocodes for state normalization and reward scaling are reported in \autoref{sec:supp_norm}.
+While we omit any additional notation to highlight the state normalization, we will denote with $\sigma_r$ the time-varying reward scaling computed as in Engstrom et al.\ \citep{engstrom2020implementation}.